hacksu/jquery_and_ajax_tutorial/README.md

 # JQuery and Ajax Tutorial

+If you're here at the Hacksu lesson, here are the links you'll need.
+I'll go over everything else in the lesson:

-Hacksu goers: you can follow along here: https://codepen.io/bhollan5/professor/mxvZPg/
+You can follow along here: https://codepen.io/bhollan5/professor/mxvZPg/

 Here's a link to the first API we're using: https://yesno.wtf/api

 Here's a link to the second API we're using: http://funtranslations.com/api

+Okay, here's the tutorial:

 ## Step 1: Wait, what are we doing again?